-Our constructive proofs of the identification results in Propositions 1-3 suggest methods for estimation and testing of the nonparametric model.
+Our constructive proofs of the identification results in Propositions 1-3 suggest methods for estimation and testing of the non-parametric model.
 Section 4.1 presents our test for the null hypothesis of unbiased beliefs.
-Section 4.2 provides a description of a nonparametric estimation method.
+Section 4.2 provides a description of a non-parametric estimation method.
 In most empirical applications, the payoff function is parametrically specified.
-For this reason, in section 4.3 we extend the estimation method to deal with parametric models.
-In the Appendix, we derive the asymptotic properties of the estimators and tests.
+For this reason, in Section 4.3 we extend the estimation method to deal with parametric models.
+In the Supplementary Appendix, we derive the asymptotic properties of the estimators and tests.

-$^{^{16}}$ See also Otsu, Pesendorfer, and Takahashi (2016) for a procedure to test for this restriciton.
+15. See also Otsu et al. (2016) for a procedure to test for this restriction.

-17Hu and Shum (2013) extend identification results in Kasahara and Shimotsu (2009) to a richer model with time-variant serially correlated unobserved heterogeneity with a Markov chain structure.
+16. Hu and Shum (2013) extend identification results in Kasahara and Shimotsu (2009) to a richer model with time-variant serially correlated unobserved heterogeneity with a Markov chain structure.

-4.1 Test of unbiased beliefs
+4.1.
+Test of unbiased beliefs